Christmastide: Eastern Christianity

-In the Eastern Orthodox Church, as well as in the Greek Catholic Churches and Byzatine-Rite Lutheran Churches, Christmas is the third most important feast (after Pascha and Pentecost).
+In the Eastern Orthodox Church, as well as in the Greek Catholic Churches and Byzantine-Rite Lutheran Churches, Christmas is the fourth most important feast (after Pascha, Pentecost and Theophany).
 The day after, the Church celebrates the Synaxis of the Theotokos.
 This means that Saint Stephen's Day and the Feast of the Holy Innocents fall one day later than in the West.
 The coming of the Wise Men is celebrated on the feast itself.